langmead-lab/reference_flow/README.md

 sh src/download_1kg_pop_table.sh
 ```

-### Liftover
+### LevioSAM

-Liftover is used to perform coordinate system mappign between population reference genomes and a standard reference genome such as GRCh38.
+LevioSAM is used to perform coordinate system mappign between population reference genomes and a standard reference genome such as GRCh38.
-The liftover software tracks the "edits" between a pair of genomes using a VCF file.
+The levioSAM software tracks the "edits" between a pair of genomes using a VCF file.
-Please refer to the [liftover github page](https://github.com/alshai/liftover) to install the software.
+Please refer to the [levioSAM github page](https://github.com/alshai/levioSAM) to install the software.

 ## Running reference flow with pre-built indexes